YAL-Tools/vial-to-keymap-drawer/README.md

 Apparently the order in which Vial stores keys in `.vil` files does not necessarily match up with how keys are defined in QMK, therefore the keys may appear out of order, depending on the keyboard.

-For this I am giving you a couple checkboxes for common oddities and ability to move a key based on row-column.
+And if your keyboard has optional keys (like a wide LShift vs narrow LShift + extra key), the way those are represented is not standardized either - they could be set to `-1`, or just left as blanks in the layout file.

+For this I'm giving you a bunch of tools to deal with common and uncommon mishaps - from simple (get rid of extra blank/`-1` keys, auto-fix key order in split Vial keyboards) to advanced (specify key order in a [visual editor](./docs/examples/key-range-editor.mp4) or hand-write key locations to swap or pick).

-Please accept my condolences in advance, but good news - you'll only need to do this once per keyboard.
+This makes this tool slightly less entry-level, but good news - you'll only need to do this once per keyboard.
 Perhaps contribute an example `.vil` + `.json` if it's a particularly quirky one?

 ## Using